youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 ## Order of modifiers matter

-In the code, notice how you can chain multiple modifiers one after the other by using the factory-extension functions (i.e. `Modifier.padding(start = 8.dp).align(Alignment.CenterVertically)`).
+In the code, notice how you can chain multiple modifiers one after the other by using the factory-extension functions (i.e. `com.example.sky.Modifier.padding(start = 8.dp).align(Alignment.CenterVertically)`).

 Be mindful when chaining modifiers as the order matters.
 As they're concatenated into a single argument, the order affects the final result.